 - A minimum of two years of appropriate work experience as determined by the program director.

-- Completion within the past five years of at least three credit hours with a grade of "B" or better, or completion of required reading and examination of each of the following: Accounting, Economics and College-Level Mathematics.
+- Completion of at least three credit hours with a grade of "B" or better, or completion of required reading and examination of each of the following: Accounting, Economics and College-Level Mathematics.